 The windswept and wild mountainous terrain draws walkers and tourists to its beautiful scenery, which has borne witness to volcanic eruptions, massacres and fierce winter blizzards over the years.
 Today things are a little safer, although it remains a remote location and the weather can turn on a dime to catch out unprepared walkers.

 Today a hotel has been added to the original site, along with a restaurant that boasts stunning views that diners love as much as the food.
-To keep light levels reasonable and to limit the amount of sunlight that enters the floor-to-ceiling windows and makes the room too bright, the architect working on the hotel asked Ken Brown from Glazing Films & Blinds to install some blinds.
+To keep light levels reasonable and to limit the amount of sunlight that enters the floor-to-ceiling windows, the architect working on the hotel asked Ken Brown from Glazing Films & Blinds to install some blinds.

 ‘The crank operation meant that the blinds could be put into position down the window and then the crank handle removed to prevent any further adjustment from guests,’ explained Ken.

-The views are such a key part of the restaurant, emphasised by the huge windows, that it would almost be a crime to block them out with blackout blind fabric.
+The spectacular views of the mountains are a key selling point of the restaurant, emphasised by the huge windows.
+It would almost be a crime to block them out with blackout blind fabric.

 ‘We needed to protect diners from being blinded by the sunlight,’ said Ken.
 ‘A blackout fabric would be no use, especially when one of the main draws is the views, so an open weave screen fabric was ideal.’